2014 Events and Weekend Schedule

 Thursday evening (7:30 pm) opens the Fouteenth Anniversary Big Beers Festival Weekend in traditional Big Beers style!
 Enjoy a double beer pairing dinner with fantastic creations from both Avery and Dogfish Head at each course.
 Sam Calagione and Adam Avery will be hosting the dinner with the Vail Cascade culinary team.
 See the Brewmasters’ Dinner page for further information.

 Friday morning (8:30 am– noon) is the opportunity to bone up on your knowledge of everything about beer & brewing.
-The Cicerone team (perhaps Ray Daniels, creator of the program, himself) will be here to lead this morning workshop!
+The Cicerone team (Ray Daniels, creator of the program, himself) will be here to lead this morning workshop!
 And thanks to All About Beer Magazine, our signature sponsor for this event, the $99 fee per person will be waived.
 Take advantage of this unprecedented opportunity in Vail!
 For more information, see the Brewing Seminars page.

 |"(Big Beers, Belgians & Barleywines) has become my favorite fest of the year.
 True camaraderie paired with a high level of brewing knowledge in a relaxed setting."